For Teens: Understanding Gonorrhea

 A sore throat if it was caught during oral sex.

 Pain in the rectum if gonorrhea was caught during anal sex.

-Gonorrhea can be treated and cured with medication.
-A single dose is usually all that’s needed.
+Gonorrhea can be treated and cured with antibiotics.
 To keep from catching it again, your partner must be treated, too.
-And don’t have sex until you’re told it’s okay.
+And don’t have sex until you’re told it’s OK.

 Gonorrhea can spread through the body and cause swollen and painful joints.
 It can also scar reproductive organs and cause sterility.
-Females should look out for symptoms of PID.
+Females should look out for symptoms of pelvic inflammatory disease (PID).